telliott99/MyMath/kepler/kepler-ellipses-more.rst

     y = b \sin t

 which I had trouble visualizing, until I drew the picture.
-The point is that the parameter :math:`t` is \emph{not} the angle that a ray to :math:`P` makes with the :math:`x`-axis, as it is for the circle.
+The point is that the parameter :math:`t` is *not* the angle that a ray to :math:`P` makes with the :math:`x`-axis, as it is for the circle.
 Instead, to find the :math:`x` value of :math:`P` corresponding to :math:`t`, we extend the ray with angle :math:`t` to the larger circle, with radius :math:`a`, where we read off the :math:`x`-value as

 .. math::